 This vegan sweet potato cake is incredibly fluffy and moist, loaded with spices and is topped with an irresistible dairy free cream cheese frosting.
 You can make this easy and cozy dessert with less than 10 ingredients!

-This is the BEST sweet potato cake!
+Why this is the BEST sweet potato cake!

 DIFFICULTY: You only need one bowl to make the cake and it's an easy single layer!
 No awkward stacking or worrying that the cake will collapse.

 FROSTING: This cake has a dreamy melt-in-your-mouth cream cheese frosting!
 Since this is a single-layer cake, we can use a soft frosting (which tends to get squished in cakes with multiple layers).

 8 ingredient sweet potato cake!

 That's right - you'll only need 8 ingredients to make the cake component!
 You will need: